cylc/cylc-flow/doc/src/introduction.rst

 time observations and/or model data from an external system, and these will drive other downstream tasks, and so on.
-The dependency diagram for a single forecast cycle point in such a system is a *Directed Acyclic Graph* as shown in :num:`fig-dep-one` (in our terminology, a *forecast cycle point* is comprised of all tasks with a common *cycle point*, which is the nominal analysis time or start time of the forecast models in the group).
+The dependency diagram for a single forecast cycle point in such a system is a *Directed Acyclic Graph* as shown in :numref:`fig-dep-one` (in our terminology, a *forecast cycle point* is comprised of all tasks with a common *cycle point*, which is the nominal analysis time or start time of the forecast models in the group).
 In real time operation processing will consist of